soxueren/atsd/api/sql/scheduled-sql.md

 ### File System

-Specify absolute path including file name on the server to which the report will be stored.
+Specify absolute path including the file name on the server to which the report will be stored.
 If the parent directory in the specified path doesn't exist, it will be automatically created.
 File name should match the file format.
-For example, if format is EXCEL, Output Path should end with ".xlsx".
+For example, if the format is EXCEL, Output Path should end with ".xlsx".

 Output Path may contain date placeholders so that files or their parent directories are grouped by day or month.